Sachs Torpedo Pentasport H5111

 Three-speed and five-speed brake cylinder size difference

-Note: After production year 2005 the brake system changed to using three "loose" brake segments that is significantly different from the earlier two-piece brake cylinder held together with a spring clip:
+Note: During production year 2005 the brake system changed to using three "loose" brake segments that is significantly different from the earlier two-piece brake cylinder held together with a spring clip:

 SRAM P5 S7 brake components introduced in 2005 compared to older system

-The mechanical design change of the brake system also introduced a corresponding new shape of the top of the planet cage, brake cone, fiction spring and left axle cone and brake arm assembly.
+The mechanical design change of the brake system also introduced a corresponding new shape of the top of the planet cage, brake cone, fiction spring and left axle cone and brake arm assembly (also shared with the contemporary SRAM S7 hub).